ssvb/ssvb.github.com/_posts/2012-05-04-xorg-drivers-and-software-rendering.md

 $ cd perf
 $ make cairo-perf-chart
 {% endhighlight sh %}
-This will get us "cairo-perf-chart" tool, which can be used to generate nice PNG charts such as the ones used in this blog.
+This will get us "cairo-perf-chart" tool, which can be used to generate nice PNG charts from cairo-perf-trace logs.
+The cairo-perf-trace logs used for the charts in this blog post are [available here](https://github.com/ssvb/ssvb.github.com/tree/master/files/2012-05-04/cairo-perf-trace).

 Compiling cairo library and running the benchmarks can be done in the following way.
 Obviously, the system needs to have a compiler and some of the build dependencies